ModInB/ESM/README.md

 ### Information

-New version of the functions in the ecospat package to reduce storage needs (alpha version).
+Functions to perform and evaluate Ensemble of small models, whiich is a method for rare species (alpha version).

 ### References